Yevhen Tsymbalyuk

-Yevhen Tsymbalyuk (Євген Сергійович Цимбалюк; born 19 June 1996) is a Ukrainian professional footballer who plays as a defender for Urartu.
+Yevhen Serhiyovych Tsymbalyuk (Євген Сергійович Цимбалюк; born 19 June 1996) is a Ukrainian professional footballer who plays as a defender for Armenian Premier League club Urartu.

 Career

 Olimpik Donetsk

 Tsymbalyuk is a product of the Olimpik Donetsk youth system.
 He made his debut for Olimpik Donetsk against FC Illichivets Mariupol on 30 May 2015 in the Ukrainian Premier League.
 He went on to help the side qualify for the semi-final of the 2014–15 Ukrainian Cup and the 2017–18 Europa League third qualifying round.
 On 24 November 2019 he scored against Karpaty Lviv.

 Desna Chernihiv

 On 16 July 2021 he signed a two-year contract with Desna Chernihiv of the Ukrainian Premier League.
 After the 2022 Russian invasion of Ukraine, however, his contract was cancelled.

 Urartu

 On 14 September 2022, he moved to Urartu in Armenian Premier League.
 On 30 October he scored his first goal against Lernayin Artsakh.

+Concordia Chiajnɑ

+In summer 2024 he moved to Concordia Chiajna in Liga II.

+Urartu

+On 20 June 2025, he moved back again to Urartu in Armenian Premier League.

 International career

 On 27 March 2018 he appeared for the Ukraine under-21 squad in a match against England.